Renaissance (2006 film): Production

-The film's visual concept was based on film noir aesthetics, japanese animation as well other animated features like Sin City.
+The film's visual concept was based on film noir aesthetics, as well as works like Sin City.
 The producers used motion capture and computer graphics to create the film's look.
 The cast performed their scenes in motion-capture suits in front of a blue screen.
 Computer animators translated these animations to digital models used for the characters.
 The animated characters were placed in three-dimensional computer backdrops, with post-process effects added to achieve the film's final look.
 French automaker Citroën designed a car specially for the film, imagining what a Citroën might look like in 2054.
 Volckman initially wanted Karas to drive a Citroën DS and approached the company for permission to use it in the film.
 Citroën suggested the filmmakers work with their designers to design a new car.
 The final design was produced after three months.
 The film cost €14 million to make over six years.
 It was funded by Disney with US$3 million provided from Miramax.